 Except as provided below, a taxable U.S. shareholder generally will not recognize gain or loss upon the conversion of our Series A Preferred Shares into our common shares.
 Except as provided below, a taxable U.S. shareholder's basis and holding period in the common shares received upon conversion generally will be the same as those of the converted Series A Preferred Shares (but the basis will be reduced by the portion of adjusted tax basis allocated to any fractional share of common shares exchanged for cash).
 Any common shares received in a conversion that is attributable to accumulated and unpaid dividends on the converted Series A Preferred Shares will be treated as a distribution on our shares as described under "U.S. Federal Income Tax Considerations - Taxation of Shareholders - Taxation of Taxable U.S. Shareholders - Distributions".
-Cash received upon conversion in lieu of a fractional common share generally will be treated as a payment in a taxable exchange for such fractional common share, and gain or loss will be recognized on the receipt of cash in an amount equal to the difference between the amount of cash received and the adjusted tax basis allocable to the fractional common share deemed exchanged.
-This gain or loss will be long-term capital gain or loss if the taxable U.S. shareholder has held the Series A Preferred Shares for more than one year.
-See "U.S. Federal Income Tax Considerations - Taxation of Shareholders - Taxation of Taxable U.S. Shareholders - Dispositions of Our Shares" .
-Taxable U.S. shareholders should consult with their tax advisor regarding the U.S. federal income tax consequences of any transaction by which such holder exchanges common shares received on a conversion of Series A Preferred Shares for cash or other property.
+Cash received upon conversion in lieu of a fractional common share generally will be treated as a payment in a taxable exchange for such fractional common share, and gain or loss will be recognized on the receipt of cash in an amount equal to the difference between the amount of cash received and the adjusted tax basis allocable to the fractional common shares or loss will be long-term capital gain or loss if the taxable U.S. Shareholders - Dispositions of Our Shares".
+Taxable U.S. shareholders - Disposit

-In addition, under certain circumstances, a holder of Series A Preferred Shares will have the right to convert some or all of the holder's Series A Preferred Shares into alternative consideration - i.e., an amount of cash, securities or other property or assets (including any combination thereof) - that such holder would have received upon a change of control had such holder converted the holder's Series A Preferred Shares into shares of our common stock immediately prior to the effective time of the change of control (see "Description of the Preferred Shares of Beneficial Interest - 6.000% Series A Cumulative Redeemable Preferred Shares" in the base prospectus dated March 14, 2018).
-If a taxable U.S. shareholder receives alternative consideration (in lieu of common shares) in connection with the conversion of the shareholder's Series A Preferred Shares, the tax treatment of the receipt of any such other consideration will depend on the nature of the consideration and the structure of the transaction that gives rise to the change of control, and it may be a taxable exchange.
-Taxable U.S. shareholders converting their Series A Preferred Shares should consult their tax advisors regarding the U.S. federal income tax consequences of any such conversion and of the ownership and disposition of the consideration received upon any such conversion.
+In addition, under certain circumstances, a holder of Series A Preferred Shares will have the right to convert some or all of the holder's Series A Preferred Shares into alternative consideration - i.e., an amount of cash, securities or other property or assets (including any combination thereof) - that such holder would have received upon a change of control had such holder converted the holder's Series A Preferred Shares of our common stock immediately prior to the effective time of the change of control (see "Description of the Preferred Shares of Beneficial Interest - 6.000% Series A Cumulative Redeemable Preferred Shares"in the base prospectus dated March 14, 2018).
+If a taxable U.S. shareholder receives alternative consideration (in lieu of common shares) in connection with the conversion of the shareholder's Series A Preferred Shares consection will depend on the nature of the consideration and the structure of the transaction that gives rise to the change of control, and it may be a taxable exchange.
+Taxable U.S. shareholders converting their Series A Preferred Shares should consult their tax advisors regarding the U.S. federal income tax consequences of any such conversion and of the ownership and disposition of the consideration negative dupon any such conversion.